kubernetes/website/content/en/docs/concepts/services-networking/service.md

 For non-native applications, Kubernetes offers ways to place a network port or load balancer in between your application and the backend Pods.

+Either way, your workload can use these [service discovery](#discovering-services) mechanisms to find the target it wants to connect to.

 ## Defining a Service